Eelkedejong/recipe-shopping-list/README.md

   </p>
 </div>

 ## About The Project

 This project contains the front-end for my recipe shopping list web-app.

+## Project structure

+App.jsx is the entry point for the entire app where global systems are initialized Authentication.jsx is the authentication layer that blocks the app untill the user signed in.
+When the user is sign in, the layout.jsx is called.
+This is the actual app, which only becomes available once a user signed in.
+In the layout.jsx, all routes of the app itself are defined.
+Only after the user logged in, these become available and are loaded in.

 ## Contact

 Eelke de Jong - eelkesdejong@gmail.com

 Project Link: [https://github.com/Eelkedejong/recipe-shopping-list](https://github.com/Eelkedejong/recipe-shopping-list)

 [contributors-shield]: https://img.shields.io/github/contributors/Eelkedejong/repo_name.svg?style=for-the-badge
 [contributors-url]: https://github.com/Eelkedejong/